 Liquid Mix uses the same patented Dynamic Convolution process as Focusriteâ€™s other Liquid products.
 Unlike standard convolution techniques, Dynamic Convolution utilizes vast processing power to sample the effect of a classic processor on a series of audio pulses, at many different gain settings and frequencies.
 All this processing is done using onboard DSP, so the processing has a relatively low effect on your computerâ€™s own CPU, (variable subject to the sequencer used).
 Liquid Mixâ€™s DSP is housed within an elegant desktop control solution and connects to the computer via Firewire, also providing bus-powering.
 The physical metering, and most rotary controls and buttons from the original Liquid Mix are provided here.
 The hardware helps to provide a tactile ergonomic solution, placing the sounds of an array of classic processors at your fingertips.
 You can choose to control each channel either from the desktop control unit or an alternative controller, or from within the sequencer using the same simple Liquid Mix GUI, which functions exactly like a plug-in.

 The Liquid range of products has won in excess of twenty awards to date, becoming a worldwide hit in the audio production world, from project studios to post production and broadcast facilities, not to mention in the Live arena.
 Focusrite tell us that they look forward to bringing Liquid technology to a growing audience, providing the sound of vintage processing with the reliability of digital processing to studios the world over.
+Pricing and Availability:

 Liquid Mix 16 costs Â£299.95